Se'ei Sa'u

 Se'ei Sa'u (born 3 November 1974) is a former Australian rugby union player.
+She represented at the 2006 and 2010 Women's Rugby World Cups.

+Rugby career

+Sa'u competed for at the 2006 Women's Rugby World Cup in Canada.

+In 2008, Sa'u was part of the Wallaroos squad that played a Two-Test series against the Black Ferns in Canberra in October.

 She represented at the 2010 Women's Rugby World Cup, they finished in third place.

-In 2008, Sa'u was part of the squad that played a Two-Test series against the Black Ferns in Canberra in October.